MichaelFedora/FedorasMarket/README.md

-# Fedora's Chest Shop
+# Fedora's Market
 ###### Built for `Sponge 3.1.0`, and off of `JDK 1.8.0_66`.

-Just another Chest Shop plugin, for Sponge.
-Also my first plugin in general.
+A Market plugin, currently in dev.
+It will include chest shops as well as misc. player trading and auctioning.

 Enjoy!